 The costs team at Hailsham Chambers, headed by Andrew Post QC, has been consistently ranked as a leader in its field.
 Our specialists regularly appear in courts at every level, and particularly undertake appellate work and cases which raise points of principle.
-We have been involved in many of the most important costs cases that have been decided over the last decade, including Excalibur, Blankley, Hallam Estates v Baker, Simmons v Castle, Medway v Marcus, Minkin v CFT, Accident Line, Gloucestershire CC v Evans, Claims Direct, Roach v Home Office, C v W, Factortame, and Lownds v The Home Office.
+We have been involved in many of the most important costs cases, including Malmsten v Bohinc, Willers v Joyce, Hislop v Perde/Kaur v Ramgharia, BNM v MGN, Excalibur, Blankley, Coventry v Lawrence, Hallam Estates v Baker, Simmons v Castle, Medway v Marcus, Minkin v CFT, Accident Line, Denton v White, Gloucestershire CC v Evans, Claims Direct, Roach v Home Office, C v W, Factortame, and Lownds v The Home Office.

 We can help negotiate and draft wording relating to alternative fee arrangements between lawyers and clients.
 Our independence from the main action provides clients with reassurance, comfort and advantage.

 Our costs barristers are specialists, and we are regularly instructed by leading firms for both contentious and non-contentious matters.
-In appropriate cases we are able to field teams of leading and junior barristers adding substantial fire power in the most significant matters.
-We can co-ordinate with the existing litigation team when appropriate and will often be instructed midway through an action where costs problems arise or are foreseen.
+We can field teams of leading and junior barristers when required, adding substantial fire power in the most significant matters.
+We can co-ordinate with the existing litigation team as required and will often be instructed midway through an action where costs problems arise or are foreseen.

-The Hailsham costs team provides advice and advocacy to clients of all sizes and types, but we have a particular expertise in and experience of providing specialist costs support to City and International Law firms.
+The Hailsham costs team provides advice and advocacy to clients of all sizes and types, but we have a particular expertise in and experience of providing specialist costs support to City and International law firms and to multidisciplinary practices.
 We recognise that such firms often deal with the heaviest and most complex litigation and have a corresponding need for responsive and expert advice provided with discretion.
 We appreciate, too, that on other occasions they may need forceful and effective advocacy.